germanysources/regression_test/README.md

 * complex structures
 * tables with complex structures as the table line type or with tables as the table line type

-The hexadecimal values are stored.
-If the system encoding is changed, the records in table ```zdbgl_variables``` must be deleted.
-The only ca be reused in the same system encoding.

 ## Installation ##
 Installation is done with [abapGit](https://github.com/larshp/abapgit).
 ABAP 7.40 or higher is needed.

 ## Logs ##
-Exceptions are logged in the checkpointgroup "zdbgl_store_globals" (see transaction saab).
+Exceptions are logged in the checkpoint-groups "zdbgl_store_globals" and "zdbgl_store_locals" (see transaction `saab`).
+Before logging the checkpoint-groups should be activated.